EBI-Metabolights/guides/docs/index.md

 ### Study accession number

-Each new MetaboLights study is automatically assigned an accession number eg. MTBLS1.
-This is a permanent unique identifier and should be used to reference the study in manuscripts and other communications.

-When you first create a new study you will be provided with information about the study unique identifier as shown below.
+When you first create a new study you will be provided with information about the temporary submission request (eg. REQxxx) as shown below.
 You will also receive this information by email.
+This **REQxxx** is a temporary identifier and **should not** be included in your manuscript.

+replace picture
 ![Portal](assets/images/image12.png)

+Once the study passes the required validation and status is promoted to ‘Private’, an accession number (eg. MTBLSxxx) will be issued.
+This **MTBLSxxx** permanent unique identifier **should be** used to reference the study in manuscripts and other communications.

+As part of MetaboLights new workflow, submitters can change the status of their studies from ‘Private’ to ‘Public’.
+You can also use your MetaboLights study URL https://www.ebi.ac.uk/metabolights/MTBLSxxxx to reference your study in any type of publication.

-You can also see a list of all your studies & their unique identifiers on your [My Studies](https://www.ebi.ac.uk/metabolights/editor/console) page.
+You can see a list of all your submission requests (REQxxx), studies (MTBLSxxx) & their unique identifiers on your [My Studies](https://www.ebi.ac.uk/metabolights/editor/console) page.

 ![Portal](assets/images/image40.png)

-### Private reviewer link
+### Reviewer link
-Once a study has been completed & the status updated to review, a private read-only link will be available at the top of your study page to share with the journal.
+Once a study has been completed and the status updated to ‘Private’, a private read-only link will be available at the top of your study page to share with the journal.

 ![Portal](assets/images/image30.png)

+This link will be also present in those studies ‘In Review’, after they have been manually curated.

+Screenshot

+What to include in your Manuscript
+Please add to your manuscript the following sentence (typically in the "Methods" section or just before/in the Acknowledgements):
+"The metabolomics data have been deposited to MetaboLights[1] repository with the study identifier MTBLSxxx".
+MetaboLights reference:
+[1] Yurekten O, Payne T, Tejera N, Amaladoss FX, Martin C, Williams M, O'Donovan C. MetaboLights: open data repository for metabolomics.
+Nucleic Acids Res.
+2024 Jan 5;52(D1):D640-D646. doi:10.1093/nar/gkad1045.
+PMID:37971328.
+We would recommend you to also include this information in a much abridged form into the abstract itself, e.g. "Data are available via MetaboLights with identifier MTBLSxxx."